conestack/plumber/README.rst

 ----------------------

 The plumber does not depend on ``zope.interface`` but is aware of it.
-That means it will try to import it and if available it will check plumbing classes for implemented interfaces and will make the new class implement them.
+That means it will try to import it and if available will check plumbing classes for implemented interfaces and will make the new class implement them.

     >>> from zope.interface import Interface
+    >>> from zope.interface import classImplements
     >>> from zope.interface import implements

 A base class with an interface.